-A bootable USB Flash Drive, bootable optical disk or PXE boot can be setup with Microsoft Windows 7 (or later) and BurnInTest Professional V9 using Microsoft WinPE 3, 4 or 5.
+A bootable USB Flash Drive can be setup with Microsoft Windows 10 and BurnInTest Professional V9 using Microsoft WinPE for Windows 10.
 Many BurnInTest users can benefit from testing PC hardware when there is no Operating system installed, or the Operating System is inoperable.
 This can be useful for testing PC hardware:

 A document has been produced to assist in setting up an environment that allows PassMark BurnInTest to be used in these situations.